-Below are some essential facts for you about the available single sign-on options.
-These are explained in greater detail throughout the rest of this article.
+Below are some essential facts about the available SSO options.
+These are explained in greater detail in this article.

 - Admins and agents can sign in with either their Google, Microsoft, or Zendesk accounts, or can sign in directly by going to their Zendesk URL and entering their username and password.
-End users can sign in with all social and business accounts, in addition to their Zendesk accounts.
+End users can sign in with all social and business accounts and their Zendesk accounts.

-- If your Zendesk is closed or restricted, and a user tries to sign in with a different email than the one in Zendesk Support, their request will be rejected (see Enabling social and business single sign-on ).
+- If your Zendesk account is closed or restricted and a user tries to sign in with a different email than the one registered in Zendesk Support, their request will be rejected.

 - No matter what authentication method you choose, Zendesk stores all users in the same database.

-- It is not possible to apply different SSO options to individual brands, unless using a custom script for JWT.
-See Multi-brand- Using multiple JWT Single Sign-on URL's.
+- It is not possible to apply different SSO options to individual brands, unless you use a custom script for JWT.

 - If you place a wildcard (*) in the blocklist, users will no longer be able to authenticate or create an account with SSO.
-For more information, see Using the allowlist and blocklist to control access to your Zendesk.
+See Using the allowlist and blocklist to control access to your Zendesk.

-For instructions on adding social and business account single sign-on to your login page, see Enabling social and business account single sign-on.
+To add social and business account SSO to your login page, see Enabling social and business account single sign-on.

-When you enable enterprise single sign-on, you're bypassing Zendesk and authenticating your users externally.
-When users navigate to your Zendesk sign-in page or click a link to your Zendesk, they can authenticate by signing into a corporate server or a third party identity provider, such as OneLogin or Okta.
-Enabling enterprise single sign-on also affects the iOS and Android versions of the Zendesk mobile app.
+When you direct users to enterprise SSO, you're bypassing Zendesk and authenticating your users externally.
+When users navigate to your Zendesk sign-in page or click a link to access your Zendesk account, they can authenticate by signing into a corporate server or a third-party identity provider, such as OneLogin or Okta.
+Enabling enterprise SSO also affects the iOS and Android versions of the Zendesk mobile app.